lubobali/airflow-soda-integration/README.md

 Postgres (sample data source)

 🚀 Current Status
-Fully working DAG that runs a Soda scan on a dataset

-Docker-based setup for local development and testing

-Automated data quality validation as part of the Airflow pipeline
+✅ Fully working Airflow DAG that runs a Soda scan on a dataset ✅ Docker-based setup for local development and testing ✅ Automated data quality validation as part of the Airflow pipeline

 📁 Project Structure

 bash
 Copy
+Edit
 ├── dags/
 │   └── soda_scan_dag.py           # Airflow DAG to run Soda scan
 ├── soda/
 │   ├── config.yml                 # Soda CLI configuration
-│   ├── scan_checks.yml             # Data quality checks definitions
+│   ├── scan_checks.yml           # Data quality checks
-│   └── README.md                   # Soda setup description
+│   └── README.md                 # Soda setup description (optional)
 ├── docker-compose.yml            # Docker Compose setup for Airflow + Postgres
-└── README.md                      # Project description and instructions
+└── README.md                     # Project overview and setup instructions
 ⚙️ Setup Instructions
 Clone the repo

 bash
 Copy
+Edit
 git clone https://github.com/lubobali/airflow-soda-integration.git
 cd airflow-soda-integration
-Start the Airflow + Postgres stack bash
+Start the Airflow + Postgres stack

+bash
 Copy
+Edit
 docker compose up -d
-Access the Airflow Web UI
+Access Airflow UI
 Open your browser and go to:

-arduino
-Copy
 http://localhost:8090

-Run the Soda data quality scan DAG
+🧪 Run the Soda Scan DAG

-Find the DAG named soda_scan_example in the Airflow UI.
+In the Airflow UI, find the DAG named soda_scan_example

-Trigger it manually or wait for the scheduled run.
+Trigger it manually or wait for the scheduled run

-Monitor the task logs to see the Soda scan results.
+Monitor the task logs to view Soda scan output

-✅ What Happens
+✅ What Happens Behind the Scenes

-The DAG runs a BashOperator task that executes the Soda CLI command.
+The DAG uses a BashOperator to execute a Soda CLI command

-Soda connects to the Postgres database.
+Soda connects to the Postgres database defined in config.yml

-Data quality checks defined in scan_checks.yml are executed.
+Soda runs data quality checks from scan_checks.yml

-Results are visible in Airflow task logs.
+Results are shown directly in the Airflow task logs

 📖 Notes
-Postgres runs with default credentials set in soda/config.yml.
+Postgres runs with default credentials (airflow/airflow)

-Update the config if your database setup changes.
+You can update config.yml if your database changes

-Extend scan_checks.yml to add more data quality rules as needed.
+Add more checks to scan_checks.yml as needed

 🧠 Requirements

 Docker installed locally

-No other dependencies needed — all setup is containerized
+No other dependencies — everything runs inside containers